MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

     >**Note**: You might need to wait a couple of minutes and click **Refresh**.

-1. Once the third instance is provisioned, navigate to its blade to determine its **Location** (it should be different than the first two zones you identified earlier in this task.
+1. Once the third instance is provisioned, navigate to its blade to determine its **Location** (it should be different from the first two zones you identified earlier in this task.

 1. Close the Cloud Shell pane.